 What is it?

 There are eruvs from Virginia to Gibraltar to Toronto to Australia to Tel AvivThe literal meaning of the word is blending or intermingling, but that really does not tell us much.
 The concept of an eruv goes back to the principle of Shabbat rest.
-According to Shabbat rules it is forbidden to carry any item – regardless of its weight, size or purpose – on the Shabbat.
-Under Jewish law on Shabbat, it is forbidden to carry anything from a "private" domain into a "public" one or vice versa, or more than four cubits (approximately 6 feet) within a public domain.
+Under Jewish law on Shabbat, it is forbidden to carry anything--regardless of its weight, size or purpose--from a "private" domain into a "public" one or vice versa, or more than four cubits (approximately 6 feet) within a public domain.
 Private and public do not refer to ownership, rather to the nature of the area.
 An enclosed area is considered a private domain, whereas an open area is considered public for the purposes of these laws.

 Practically, it is forbidden to carry something, such as a tallit bag or a prayer book from one's home along the street and to a synagogue or to push a baby carriage from home to a synagogue, or to another home, on Shabbat.